everydayrain/christopherbauer.org/_posts/2024-11-14-templates.md

 ## Preparation

-### Obtain the Windows Iso
+### Obtain the Windows ISOs
-First we'll need to obtain the Windows isos to serve as the basis of the templates.
-Mayfly277 helpfully identified [registration-free](https://mayfly277.github.io/posts/GOAD-on-proxmox-part2-packer/#download-the-isos) links to those isos, so I recommend going directly to his guide for those links.
+First we'll need to obtain the Windows ISOs to serve as the basis of the templates.
+Mayfly277 helpfully identified [registration-free](https://mayfly277.github.io/posts/GOAD-on-proxmox-part2-packer/#download-the-isos) links to those ISOs, so I recommend going directly to his guide for those links.
 You can either download them to your local machine and subsquently upload them to Proxmox, or you can download them directly to Proxmox in the web user interface (WUI).

 ### Obtain the Cloudbase-init
 Returning to the provisioner machine, download the cloudbase-init service files to initialize and configure the Windows machines.